This is where Wuhan coronavirus cases have been confirmed worldwide - Local News 8

 According to Golikova, Russia will begin evacuating its citizens from the Chinese provinces of Wuhan and Hubei, where there are 300 and 341 Russians respectively.

-Singapore confirmed three additional coronavirus cases on Thursday, making the total number of confirmed cases in the country 13, according to a statement from the Ministry of Health.
+Singapore’s Ministry of Health said the current number of confirmed cases in the country stands at 18.

-The new cases are three Chinese women from Wuhan who landed in Singapore on January 21-22.
-The country’s top health department also said in the statement that all 13 confirmed cases are in stable condition and “most are improving.”
+The health ministry said all of the cases are in stable condition and most are improving.

 The health ministry earlier urged employers to implement flexible work arrangements, such as working from home or telecommuting, for employees who have been to China in the past 14 days.